iZeaoGamer/LiveTexts/README.md

 # LiveTexts
-Add Flyping Texts on Your Server!
+Add Flying Texts on Your Server!
 Like LiveSigns!

 Plugin by EmreTr1